sirintra/PMC-PC-training/docs/source/snakemake.rst

 Target rule
 ************************************

 Target rule is the rule that Snakemake focuses on when executing a Snakefile.
-When a workflow is executed, Snakemake will focus on producing output/target(s) defined in the target rule by create a sequence of jobs that dependent on each other.
+When a workflow is executed, Snakemake will focus on producing output/target(s) defined in the target rule by creating a sequence of jobs that are dependent on each other.

 By default, if no target rule is specified, Snakemake will use the first rule of the snakefile as the target.
 In the nutshell, a target rule should define a collection of final outputs expected from the workflow.